Sufiyan40/DOM-Manipulation-project1/README.md

 ## How to View the Project

 To view the project, simply open the `index.html` file in your browser.
-Alternatively, you can view the live version of the project hosted [https://elaborate-duckanoo-24ab42.netlify.app/](#).
+Alternatively, you can view the live version of the project hosted [here](#).

 ## Learning Outcome